 When the owner of a retirement account dies, the account can be bequeathed to a beneficiary.
 A beneficiary can be any person or entity that the owner has chosen to receive the funds.
 If no beneficiary is designated beforehand, the estate will generally become the recipient of the account.

 The flexibility that a beneficiary has in terms of what can be done with an inherited retirement account, as well as the tax consequences that accompany the bequest, depends on many different factors.
-The IRS’ broad array of rules and options are based on the type of IRA (traditional or Roth), whether or not a beneficiary was designated, whether the account holder died before or after the beginning date of “required minimum distributions” (RMDs), and whether the account’s sole beneficiary is a surviving spouse.
+The IRS’ broad array of rules and options are based on the type of IRA (traditional or Roth), whether or not a beneficiary was designated, whether the account holder died before or after the beginning date of “required minimum distributions” (RMDs), and whether the account’s sole beneficiary is a surviving spouse or widow.

 Understanding the complexity of choices that face a retirement account beneficiary is key to satisfying IRS mandates, as well as maximizing the financial advantages of any inherited monies.
 Owners and future beneficiaries of retirement accounts are advised to seek professional advice before taking any action regarding them.